 - $11.99 a month plan that is commercial-free

-Hulu subscribers can access Hulu’s library of content on connected TVs, smartphones, gaming consoles, tablets, mobile devices and set top boxes.
-The Hulu service offers content from dozens of different providers, such as ABC, Fox, NBC, CBS, MTV, TLC and many, many more.
+Hulu subscribers can access a library of content on connected TVs, smartphones, gaming consoles, tablets, mobile devices and set top boxes.
+Their service offers content from dozens of different providers, such as ABC, Fox, NBC, CBS, MTV, TLC and many, many more.

 According to their site, “Hulu is the only streaming service that offers a library of current season hit TV shows, films, full seasons of acclaimed series, premium original programming and clips to subscribers”

 Hulu offers programs much sooner after they air than Netflix does; in many cases shows are available as early as the day after they air.
-Hulu specializes in streaming top-rated shows soon after they air, but Netflix has their own advantage.
+They also specialize in streaming top-rated shows soon after they air, but Netflix has their own advantage.

 Whereas Hulu offer popular show episodes often within 24 hours of when they air, Netflix focuses more on quantity.
 Netflix shares thousands of movie and TV offerings – a much larger amount of content than Hulu offers.
 If you’re okay with not having access to show seasons and movies right away, this can be the way to go.
 Here are the details for available Netflix plans: